barmfield/Scikit-Classification-Demo/README.txt

-This program will train 3 classifiers: a decision tree, support vector machine, and and multi-layer perceptron network to make predictions about the gender of an individual. malefemale.py is intended to be run from the command line.
+This program will train 3 classifiers: a decision tree, support vector machine, and and multi-layer perceptron network to make predictions about the gender of an individual.
+Please note this is an overly simplistic model for educational purposes, and is not intended to be representative of humans in general.
+Training data was inspired by body statistics from the CDC (link below).

 Features (X): height, weight, shoe size